 A few states require the payment of witness fees.
-While most states are silent on the issue, it is probably assumed that the witness fee rules generally existing in the witness's home jurisdiction apply.
+While most states are silent on the issue, it is probably assumed that the witness fee rules generally existing in the discovery state apply.
 These usually include fees and mileage, and are usually required to be paid at the time the witness testifies.